 Attention food lovers!
 This is one of the best dishes I’ve made in a long time.
 I’m pretty good at picking winner recipes and making the right adjustments for my palate.
-Every now and then I get a dud – you don’t hear about those – but usually I can make them work, work really well in some cases, like this one.
+Every now and then I get a dud – you don’t hear about those – but usually I can make them work.
+Work really well in this case.

 This delectable appetizer (or dinner) is the lovechild of a Rick Bayless recipe from Serious Eats and a similar but different recipe from Eating Well.
 I took the elements I liked from each and came up with my own version of Mexican Shrimp Cocktail.